amannraawat/amannraawat/README.md

 Python Developer | Machine Learning Enthusiast
 ----------------------------------------------

 Currently I'm in third year of my college.
 I have studied many coding languages out of which I liked the most is 'Python'.
-So all of my codes here are based on Python and its libraries.
+So all of my codes here are based on Python and around its libraries.
 Also I am gaining interest in Machine Learning so I am also working on that.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [amannraawat@gmail.com](mailto:amannraawat@gmail.com)